 Haryana’s culture is rich with numerous monuments that remain an important part of the state’s history.
 The monuments of Haryana are renowned for their architectural splendour.
 They are part of a variety of Dynasties that once were included in a vast historical heritage.
 These include the graves of prominent rulers, palaces constructed by the emperors of awe and forts that were constructed to protect themselves from attacks.
 The scale and design of these tourist spots differ from one another in a variety of ways.

 The past of Haryana is filled with the rich history of dynasties who ruled the country during various eras.
-With a variety of myths and epic tales and monuments were erected to commemorate their lives.
-In addition, the statesmen put the foundations of these structures in order to honour their victories during battle or to establish their marks of their superiority over others.
+With a variety of myths epic tales, and monuments were erected to commemorate their lives.
+In addition, the statesmen put the foundations of these structures in order to honour their victories during battle or to establish the marks of their superiority over others.
 Since the state is awash with different religious traditions, monuments such as palaces, towers, gates and tombs associated with these religions were built at times.

 Explore Historical Monuments in Haryana